-For currencies over which the Company cannot achieve an offset through its recurring business transactions, mainly for the Australian dollar, the Swedish krona, the Norwegian krone and the Great Britain pound, the Company uses foreign exchange contracts according to the Company's hedging policy.
+For currencies over which the Company cannot achieve an offset through its recurring business transactions, mainly the Australian dollar, the Swedish krona, the Norwegian krone and the British pound, the Company uses foreign exchange contracts according to the Company's hedging policy.
 Under this policy, the Company hedges up to 50% of the budgeted revenue exposure in these currencies during the annual budget period and continually increases the coverage up to 80% six months before the expected exposures arise.
 Management periodically reviews the relevant hedging position and may hedge at any level within the authorized parameters of the policy, up to the maximum percentage allowed.
-Those contracts are accounted for under the cash flow hedge model covering highly probable forecasted sales in these currencies and the gains or losses on those derivatives are recorded in net income only when the forecasted sales occur.
+Those contracts are accounted for under the cash flow hedge model covering highly probable forecasted sales in these currencies, and the gains or losses on those derivatives are recorded in net income only when the forecasted sales occur.

-Finally, the Company reduces the exposure on its net income arising from the revaluation at period-end of U.S. dollar-denominated trade payables and accruals by using foreign exchange contracts having the same inception and maturity dates.
+Finally, the Company reduces the exposure on its net income arising from the revaluation at periodend of U.S. dollar-denominated trade payables and accruals by using foreign exchange contracts having the same inception and maturity dates.
 Those contracts are recorded in net income at each period end in order to mitigate the gains or losses resulting from the revaluation at spot rate of these foreign-denominated liabilities.

 While the Company's operating income is protected, to a certain extent, from significant fluctuations of foreign exchange rates resulting from the application of the Company's hedging strategy, the net income is significantly exposed to Canadian dollar/U.S. dollar rate fluctuations due to the U.S. dollar-denominated long-term debt.
-However, the Company's normalized net income [1] does not take into account the foreign exchange (gain) loss on long-term debt.
+However, there is a monetary impact for the Company only to the extent the Term Facility is repaid.